alajusticia/laravel-logins/README.md

 ## Usage

-The `ALajusticia\Logins\Traits\HasLogins` trait provided by this package surcharge your authenticatable models with methods to list their logins and to give you full individual control on them.
+The `ALajusticia\Logins\Traits\HasLogins` trait provides your authenticatable models with methods to retrieve and manage the user's logins.

-Everytime a successful authentication occurs, information will automatically be saved in the database in the `logins` table.
+Everytime a new successful login occurs or a Sanctum token is created, information about the request will automatically be saved in the database in the `logins` table.

-Also, if a notification class is defined in the `logins.php` configuration file, an email will be sent to notify your user on every new login.
+Also, if a notification class is defined in the `logins.php` configuration file, a notification will be sent to your user with the information.

 ### Retrieving the logins